 What I’m suggesting, is that you choose a place that does have an established expat community.
 They will know many things that you will need to know, for example where to find the best plumber, local rules and customs, and they will have a wealth of knowledge of things a newcomer to the community should know.

-It’s very important to make friends overseas.
+It’s very important to

 3. Rent Before You Buy

 Some places may not be for you, no matter how great the place is.
 Even if you have already made your decision to move overseas, I advise not to just dive in without testing the water first.
 Find a place you’re interested in and rent an apartment for a few months to get a taste of the local experience before investing a large chunk of change on that property you’ve been looking at.

 Renting before you buy will give you the opportunity to find a place that is the perfect fit for you.